Library Online Resources

 Available Only Inside the Library:

-- A large selection of Matthew Bender titles are available on the public computer desktops.
-They can be searched and printed from.
+- A large selection of secondary materials published by Lexis and Matthew Bender are available on the Law Library’s Lexis Advance system.

 - Located on one stand alone computer, the Dissomaster has been provided by the Ventura County Superior Court.
 This program is used for calculating spousal and child support under California family law and tax codes.
 The software has been approved by the Judicial Council of California for use in all state courts.
 A printer is available free of charge.